istio/istio.io/content/docs/setup/kubernetes/helm-install/index.md

         {{< /text >}}

 See the Helm
-[customization options](/docs/reference/config/helm-customization/) for details about how to customize the default Istio installation.
+[Installation Options](/docs/reference/config/installation-options/) for details about how to customize the default Istio installation.

 ## Uninstall